walkawayy/TR1X/docs/tr2/README.md

 - added support for HD FMVs
 - added wireframe mode
 - added an option for 1-2-3-4× pixel upscaling
-- added the ability to use the window border option at all times
+- added ability to use the window border option at all times
-- added the ability to toggle between the software/hardware renderer at runtime
+- added ability to toggle between the software/hardware renderer at runtime
-- added fade effects to the hardware renderer, and the ability to turn them off
+- added optional fade effects to the hardware renderer
 - added text information when changing rendering options at runtime
 - changed the hardware renderer to always use 16-bit textures
 - changed the software renderer to use the picture's palette for the background pictures